sigstore/docs/content/en/cosign/overview.md

 ### Keyless verifying of a container

-This works the similar to verifying a blob, but there is no need to place the certificate and signature on the verify command.
+This works similarly to verifying a blob, but there is no need to place the certificate and signature on the `cosign verify` command.
 To verify a signed container image, use the following command:

 ```
 $ cosign verify <image URI> --certificate-identity=name@example.com